bgabor99/Testing_projects/README.md

 # Testing_projects
-## The program solves this task in four diferent ways:
+## The program solves this task in four different ways:
 - BestUni University consists of two faculties: Engineering and Art and Science.
 - The campus has four buildings labeled A, B, C, and D. The software specifications for course building allocation are as follows:
     - If the number of registered students is less than 10 in the Engineering Faculty, the course will be held in building A.